 Watch this short Youtube video of Omaha presented by Cityof.com

 Where to Retire in Omaha and Home Prices

 Omaha is divided into six geographic areas and is made up of several neighborhoods both new and historical, which have active Neighborhood Associations that focus on social activities and creating a sense of community.
-Zillow reports the median home value is $193,062 in early 2020, and calls it a “Very Hot” market at this time.
+The National Association of Realtors reports the median home price to be $218,400 in the 2nd quarter of 2020.
+Zillow reports the median home value is $209,443 in late 2020.

 What is special about Omaha

 Omaha is a vibrant city with a lot to do.
 It is home to about a dozen colleges and schools of higher education, along with great health care, and has been recognized as a bicycle friendly community with over 85 miles of interconnected trails for walkers and bicyclists.

 High crime rate, winters are cold and long, there are university sports to attend, but there are no major league sports teams located here.